 Virginia's Blue Ridge Cheers Trail, Roanoke

-A little further south, Virginia’s Blue Ridge Cheers Trail (formerly Blue Ridge Beerway) highlights breweries, wineries, and distilleries in the beautiful Roanoke Valley.
+A little further south, Virginia's Blue Ridge Cheers Trail (formerly Blue Ridge Beerway) highlights breweries, wineries, and distilleries in the beautiful Roanoke Valley.
 Sample local brews in a downtown tasting room, or head out to neighboring towns for epic brews with views.
-There are a lot of fun things to do in Roanoke, and visiting one of the local breweries should certainly be on your list.
+There are many fun things to do in Roanoke, and visiting one of the local breweries should certainly be on your list.

 Virginia Beer Trails Tips

 These 12 Virginia beer trails are certain to have company, as new beer, wine, and spirits trails are announced.
 Happily, the craft beer industry is more collaborative than competitive.
-Craft beer lovers enjoy exploring new flavors and spaces, and Virginia’s growing beer scene is making that easy to do.
+Craft beer lovers enjoy exploring new flavors and spaces.
+And Virginia's growing beer scene makes it easy to do just that.

-Craft brewery hours vary widely, with many breweries only open over long weekends, or with reduced weekday hours.
+Craft brewery hours vary widely.
+Many breweries are only open over long weekends or have reduced weekday hours.
 Always check the brewery website before you head out.

 Every August, the state celebrates Virginia Craft Beer Month with special events, social media competitions, and fun.
 Keep an eye on the Visit Virginia web site for new events and to learn more about local breweries and Virginia beer trail itineraries.